William Robert Sherrin

-William Robert Sherrin (20 May 1871 - 22 March 1955) was a scientific collector, taxidermist, and amateur botanist.
+William Robert Sherrin (20 May 1871 – 22 March 1955) was a British scientific collector, taxidermist, and amateur botanist.
 He was employed at the British Museum of Natural History from 1895 to 1947.

 Early life

 Sherrin was born on 20 May 1871 in Twickenham as the son of John Sherrin and Decima Vaughan Blunt.

 He was one of seven children: five sons and two daughters.

 He attended the Taplow Grammar School, and was noted to be skilled at painting and drawing.

 At age 8, Sherrin and his family moved to Ramsgate.

 He was described as "weakly" and "delicate", and was thus recommended to spend much time outdoors.

 As a young adult, he opened and operated a taxidermy shop in Ramsgate.

 Career

 British Museum of Natural History

 Sherrin's skill at taxidermy led to his appointment as an "articulator" (one who reassembles animal skeletons) at the British Museum of Natural History's Zoological Department in 1895.
 He was employed in the Department until 1928, though from 1919-1928 he was a part-time employee.